There was an error with your log in

 Mountains on the Manaslu Circuit trek

-• Get ready for your big transit day—you’re driving back to Kathmandu for 6-7 hours.
+• Get ready for our big transit day—we’re driving back to Kathmandu for 6-7 hours.
 Reminiscing of the remote mountain villages and purity of their modest lives, Kathmandu is a stark contrast with its swarming businesses and buzzing streets.
-Fantastic in its own way, you’ll have time to explore the city before setting out for a celebratory for your last night together as a group.
+Fantastic in its own way, we’ll have time to explore the city before setting out for a celebratory for our last night together as a group.

 Meals: Breakfast